ID: PMRREP19117

 1.7% |

-Adipic acid, derived from phenol through a series of chemical processes involving cyclohexanol and cyclohexanone, is used as a feedstock for producing nylon 6,6.
+Adipic acid, derived from phenol through a series of chemical processes involving cyclohexanol and cyclohexanone, is used as a feedstock for producing nylon.
 Nylon is a versatile and widely used synthetic polymer with several applications in industries such as automotive, textile, electronics, and packaging.
+Global nylon polyamide (nylon) fiber production rose from 5.9 million tons in 2021 to 6.2 million tons in 2022, and it is projected to reach around 7 to 8 million tons by the end of 2025.
+Rapid growth in the aforementioned segments has led to a significant increase in the demand for adipic acid, which is likely to reach around 3 million tons by 2025.

 The global phenol industry is currently challenged by stringent regulations and evolving business strategies focused on sustainability, which may result in structural changes and lower production capacity in developed regions.
-For example,
+For example, in April 2024, Mitsui Chemicals announced the planned closure of its phenol plant at Ichihara Works by fiscal 2026, which has an annual production capacity of 190,000 tons.

 With an emphasis on green chemicals, the strategy aligns with the Mitsui Chemicals Group's goal to transition its Basic & Green Materials Business Sector into competitive and sustainable derivatives.
 Although this decision indicates more commitment to sustainability, it also suggests that the supply of phenol may be reduced, which could cause supply-demand imbalances in the market, especially in Asia Pacific.